nogdb/libnogdb/CONTRIBUTING.md

  - Use Code > Reformat Code in CLion as a default code formatter (optional).

 ## Submit your PR
-Once your patches are ready, you then need to submit your pull request to the official repository.
+1. Once your patches are ready, you then need to submit your pull request to the official repository.
+Make sure that you have already signed our contributors license agreement above.

+2. Re-check your branch name and decide what kind of changes you want to submit.
-If your changes are related to performance enhancement, new features, adding more tests, and fixing non-critical bugs in `develop`, you should have your branch prefix name as `feature/` and generate a pull request from your branch against `develop`.
+   1. If your changes are related to performance enhancement, new features, adding more tests, and fixing non-critical bugs in `develop`, you should have your branch prefix name as `feature/` and generate a pull request from your branch against `develop`.

-If your changes are all about fixing critical issues in production, you should have your branch prefix name as `hotfix/` and generate a pull request from your branch against `master`.
+   2. If your changes are all about fixing critical issues in production, you should have your branch prefix name as `hotfix/` and generate a pull request from your branch against `master`.

-In a similar way, if your changes are in documentation, you should have your branch name as `doc/` and generate a pull request from your branch against `develop`.
+   3. In a similar way, if your changes are in documentation, you should have your branch name as `document/` and generate a pull request from your branch against `develop`.

-It is important to
+3. It is important to add your pull request details of your change including the appropriate tests especially for your change.
+Your pull request cannot be merged if there are no tests provided for your change or it causes any existing test failures.

+4. Include the issue number you worked on (if applicable) and the name you used to sign the CLA.

 ## Continuous integration testing
 NogDB uses Travis CI for continuous integration testing.
 It significantly verifies the build and performs the test process via Makefile on multiple platforms with different compilers for `master` and `developer` including any branches beginning with `feature/*`, `hotfix/*`, and `release/*`.